thinktandem/thinktandem.io/src/content/articles/drupal8-views-ajax-alter.md

 The first part of the JS file is your typical Drupal behavior setup.
 I decided to use drupal-selector data attribute because the element's id changed on every AJAX submit.
 This way we have a static id we can check against.
 I am then just setting the cookie to that attribute so I can than use it in the AJAX Command Interface which then sends it to my AJAX prototype.

 In my AJAX prototype, I am using the defined command afterViewsAjaxCall that I set in the Command Interface.
-This basically allows us to do whatever we need to the DOM post Views AJAX.
+This allows us to do whatever we need to the DOM post Views AJAX.
 As you can see from the code, I am setting my checkbox and image data selectors.
 I am then checking the corresponding element based on which element was clicked.
 Not too bad when you look at it all.

 ## Conclusion

 The AJAX system in Drupal has always been a powerful tool set to know.
 You can use this same logic to do cool things with forms as well.
 Always remember to check if your module extends the AJAX response system if you intend on writing your own commands.
-If you an interesting AJAX based use case, please fill out the form below and we can talk more.
+If you have an interesting AJAX based use case that needs help, please fill out the form below and we can talk more.